Restrictions on endomorphism rings of jacobians and their minimal fields of definition: Abstract

 \section{Abstract}

-Zarhin has extensively studied restrictions placed on the endomorphism algebras of Jacobians $J$ for which the Galois group associated to their 2-torsion is insoluble and ``large'' (relative to the dimension of $J$).
-In this paper we examine what happens when this Galois group merely contains an element of ``large'' prime order.
+Zarhin has extensively studied restrictions placed on the endomorphism algebras of Jacobians for which the Galois group associated to their 2-torsion is insoluble and ``large''.
+Here, we examine what happens when this Galois group merely contains an element of ``large'' prime order.
+As part of this we obtain a partial converse to a result by Guralnick and Kedlaya on the endomorphism field.